Glaucoma: 11 Most Common Causes

 However, it can also occur unexpectedly, resulting in a very rapid and dramatic increase in eye pressure and visible symptoms such as redness, impaired vision, halos around lights, and acute eye and head discomfort.
 It is considered a medical emergency when this occurs.

 The reason this happens isn’t always clear—sometimes genetics and your specific eye structure merely make you more prone to it.
 The most obvious reason is an expanding lens inside the eye.
-As we age, the lens gradually expands, and it might eventually become so huge that it blocks or closes off the drainage angle.

 3. Normal-tension glaucoma

 Normal-tension glaucoma, a kind of open-angle glaucoma, is perplexing.
 According to the National Ocular Institute, it is a kind of glaucoma that occurs when the eye pressure is completely normal (NEI).
-The pressure is normal, and the drain looks to be working, but the pressure is still too high for some reason.

 Experts are unsure what causes normal-tension glaucoma.
 According to NEI, the assumption is that some people’s optic nerves are just more sensitive and prone to injury than others, thus even “normal” pressure levels might create problems.